Goffaux-Lab/.github/profile/README.md

 yield rich and complex face percepts.

-The lab is part of two research institutes at the Université Catholique de Louvain (UCL, Belgium): the Institute of Research in Psychology (IPSY) and the Institute of Neuroscience (IoNS), located respectively in Louvain-la-Neuve and Brussels.
+The lab is part of two research institutes at the Université Catholique de Louvain (UCLouvain, Belgium): the Institute of Research in Psychology (IPSY) and the Institute of Neuroscience (IoNS), located respectively in Louvain-la-Neuve and Brussels.